Workbook-Social-Network-Analysis/notebooks/README.md

 https://www.python.org/downloads/ and
 users can install all the required packages in the prompt terminal using the command: pip install package_name Suggested installation stable version 3.5 + and versions less than recent release.

+## Dependencies
+The following libraries are needed for the execution of Workbooks
+* pandas
+* numpy
+* networkX
+* matplotlib